agoralabs-sh/avm-web-provider/CONTRIBUTING.md

 To do so we first need to update the `beta` branch with all the changes from `main` (the commits `fix: a fix`).
 As `beta` and `main` branches have diverged, this merge might require to resolve conflicts.

 We can now commit our new feature on `beta`.
 When pushing that commit, **semantic-release** will publish the pre-release version `3.0.0-beta.1` on the dist-tag `@beta`.
-That allow us to run integration tests by installing our module with `yarn install example-module@beta`.
-Other users installing with `yarn install example-module` will still receive the version `3.0.0`.
+That allow us to run integration tests by installing our module with `npm install example-module@beta`.
+Other users installing with `npm install example-module` will still receive the version `3.0.0`.

 The Git history of the repository is now: